excellalabs/the-javascript-curriculum/Best-Practices.md

   1. Overusing jQuery

-      Explanation

       Here's where the explanation goes.

       Bad Practice